ibm-cloud-docs/activity-tracker/manage_events.md

 {{site.data.keyword.at_full_notm}} uses a service ID to communicate with the {{site.data.keyword.cos_full_notm}} service.
 * The service ID that you create for an {{site.data.keyword.cos_full_notm}} instance is used by the {{site.data.keyword.at_full_notm}} to authenticate and access the {{site.data.keyword.cos_full_notm}} instance.
 * You can assign specific access policies to the service ID that restrict permissions on the {{site.data.keyword.cos_full_notm}} instance.
 Restrict the service ID to only have writing permissions on the bucket where you plan to archive the events.
+* You can also restrict the IP addresses that are allowed to manage the bucket.

 **Archiving in an EU-managed location:** You must configure a bucket that complies with the EU-managed and GDPR regulations.
 {: important}